 If you have a failure or notice a problem starting or see oil or fluid on the ground, don’t continue to drive the car.
 You will be responsible for the consequences.

-That performance chip in the magazine that will add another 50 horsepower or the new intake that will cool down your turbocharger may seem like a good idea but it may immediately void your warranty.
+That performance chip in the magazine which will add another 50 horsepower or the new intake to cool down your turbocharger may seem like a good idea but it may immediately void your warranty.
 The same goes for a nice new set of oversized tires, or a lift kit for your truck or maybe even adding a snow plow.

 Any modifications to the original vehicle that were not factory installed may void your warranty.
 The performance chip will increase pressures and put more stress on engine and transmission components.
 The oversized tires will change the dynamics of the transmission and suspension and add additional stress they weren’t designed for.
 This means your vehicle is no longer in factory “spec” and any damage caused as a result will not be covered.

 Read your warranty carefully and fully understand your obligations to keep the coverage in force.

 Maintain, document and protect.

 Additional Resources: New Gas Blends Can Void Your Warranty